zjfong/building-js-iterators-lab/README.md

 #### Before You Start Coding

-For the following challenges it is essential that you understand the requirements to fully implement the built-in array method.
+For the following exercises it is essential that you understand the requirements to fully implement the built-in array method.
 See [MDN Array Reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)

 Before you start each problem, ask yourself questions such as: